yungSoftware/roblox-2016-source-code/README.md

 </p>

 # Roblox 2016 Source Code
-This source originates from robloxsrc.zip that was spinning around but its rare to find these days.<br>
+This source originates from **robloxsrc.zip** that was spinning around but its hard to find these days.<br>
-After a long effort, this repository has been brought to you on github with handful of changes!<br>
+After a long effort, this repository has been brought to you on github with lots of changes!<br>

 **To see how you can build from the source, refer to [BUILDING.md](/BUILDING.md)**<br>
    - Make sure to read them properly so you wont face with any issues.